GafferHQ/gaffer/doc/source/WorkingWithTheNodeGraph/TutorialUsingTheOSLCodeNode/index.md

 A one line shader
 -----------------

-Start by creating an OSLCode node in the GraphEditor.
-With this selected, the NodeEditor will display a blank shader to be edited.
+Start by creating an OSLCode node in the Graph Editor.
+With this selected, the Node Editor will display a blank shader to be edited.

 ![](images/blank.png "Blank Shader")